The Probability of Intransitivity in Dice and Close Elections: Transitivity of non-uniform dice

 Furthermore, using similar notational conventions, we get, for $a := a_1$ and $b := b_1$ (and $D\subseteq\mathbb{R}^2$):

 for $a := a_1+a_2$ and $b:=b_1+b_2$:

 and for $a := a_1+a_2$, $b := b_1$ and $c := c_1$:

-\end{lemma} We state all formulas that we need explicitly in order to avoid defining and handling new notation, but it should be clear what the pattern is: the $\alpha_1/n$ factor is multiplied by the number of the densities in the expression, the $\alpha_2/n$ factor is multiplied by the sum of all variables featured in the densities and the quadratic factor is consistent with the approximation~\eqref{eq:85}.
+\end{lemma} We state all formulas that we need explicitly in order to avoid defining and handling new notation, but we point out the pattern in these expressions: the $\alpha_1/n$ factor is multiplied by the number of the densities in the expression, the $\alpha_2/n$ factor is multiplied by the sum of all variables featured in the densities and the quadratic factor is consistent with the approximation~\eqref{eq:85}.

 Before proving the lemma we point out a corollary that follows by setting $D$ to the full integration space and some simple integration (keeping in mind $\EE[a_1] = 0$ and $\EE[a_1^2] = 1$).
-The corollary allows us to estimate the normalization constants $C_n$ and $C'_n$ (see~\eqref{eq:102}). \begin{corollary} Keeping the notation from Lemma~\ref{lem:technical}, we have
+The corollary allows us to estimate the normalization constants $C_n$ and $C'_n$ (see~\eqref{eq:102}).